 Foods rich in vitamin C and amino acids can also help with collagen production by boosting your levels of hyaluronic acid, creating healthier skin.

 - red peppers

 - Brussels sprouts

 Iron deficiency anemia is a condition where the blood is lacking red blood cells.
-These cells are responsible for carrying oxygen to tissues in the body.
+These cells carry oxygen to tissues in the body.
 Iron deficiency can cause dark circles under the eyes and even pale skin.
-Other symptoms include things like:
+Other symptoms can include: